NZ Car Insurance

 - Under Third Party policy, there is no excess to pay in case of accident at your fault.
 We are the only company to offer no excess on Third Party policy.

-- Under Comprehensive policy, we cover purchase value of your vehicle, not market value which is much lower as not taking into account modifications to modify your vehicle into campervan.
+- Under Comprehensive policy, we cover purchase value of your vehicle (up to 150% of market value), not only market value which is much lower as not taking into account modifications to modify your vehicle into campervan.

 - We offer Roadside Assistance option with our policies as in New Zealand, in contrast of European countries, this option is not automatically included or available with local insurance companies.